Turkey: From Anatolia to the Ottoman Empire: The Definitive Guide for Travellers

 Selim I took the titles “King of the Two Continents, Ruler of the Two Oceans, Conqueror of the Two Armies (European and Persian), and Servant of the Two Holy Shrines (Mecca and Medina)” (Stone, 2017, p.
 49).
-His surviving son Suleyman would add more to these grandiose titles as he continued the conquests.
+His surviving son Suleiman the Magnificent would add more to these grandiose titles as he continued the conquests.

-If you want to learn more, do read Norman Stone’s Turkey: A Short History (Thames & Hudson, 2017) which covers the rise and fall of the Ottoman Empire, as well as the articles linked throughout this piece.
+If you want to learn more, do listen to Kenneth W. Harl’s audiobook The Ottoman Empire, and read Norman Stone’s Turkey: A Short History (Thames & Hudson, 2017), both of which covers the rise and fall of the Ottoman Empire.
+You can also check out the articles linked throughout this piece.